 - Tier 1 is to accelerate the transition of early stage functional prototype to manufacturing and commercially relevant prototype made in the lab; and

 - Tier 2 is to develop the manufacturing processes and equipment to move from fully developed lab prototype to pilot-scale production.

 - Tier 1S is to accelerate the transition of proof-of-concept or business plan to alpha capability and early customer trials; and

 - Tier 2S is to transition alpha capability through beta launch and full commercialization.

 The Incubator program was originally created to support innovative solar startups working to develop and launch transformative PV technologies.
-Over the past five years, the program has evolved to take an all-inclusive approach to significantly lower the total installed cost of solar energy systems.
+Over the past several years, the program has evolved to take an all-inclusive approach to significantly lower the total installed cost of solar energy systems.
 Visit the Financial Opportunities page for more information about future funding rounds.

 Concentrating Solar Power